egeotenen/egeotenen.github.io/_pages/about.md

   - /about.html
 ---

 Hi all, this is my personal webpage!
 I'm currently a Ph.D. student in the Cognitive Science and Informatics (HCI) dual degree program at Indiana University, Bloomington.
 I am interested in the reciprocal relationship between autobiographical memory and technology.
 I am currently working with [Dr. Erik Stolterman Bergqvist](https://www.stoltermanbergqvist.com) to explore the utilization of autobiographical memories with different modalities to enhance user experience and well-being.
+My research interests have also expanded into the co-remembering process of humans and AI, which sparked my curiosity about the theory of mind (alignment) in interactions between humans and large language models (LLMs).

 I earned my Cognitive Psychology MSc degree at [Sabanci University](https://www.sabanciuniv.edu/).
 I have been working with [Dr. Cagla Aydin](https://fass.sabanciuniv.edu/en/faculty-members/detail/1980) at the CLAM Lab.
 And I have been a former member of [Varol Lab](https://varollab.com/) under the supervision of [Dr. Onur Varol](https://www.onurvarol.com/).